"We are not sure that words can always save lives, but we know that silence can certainly kill."Nobel Peace Prize acceptance speech 1999.

 Somalia 1991-1993: Civil War, Famine Alert and a UN “Military-Humanitarian” Intervention

-The ‘Somalia 1991-1993: Civil War, Famine Alert and a UN “Military-Humanitarian” Intervention‘ case study is describing the difficulties and dilemmas met by MSF while helping the Somali people, after the civil war started in 1991.
-Insecurity in the region, resulted in an intervention by UN armed forces aiming to protect aid convoys and humanitarian workers.
+The ‘Somalia 1991-1993: Civil War, Famine Alert and a UN “Military-Humanitarian” Intervention‘ case study describes the constraints, questions and dilemmas faced by MSF during the first year of its intervention to assist the populations of Somalia, after the civil war started in 1991.